OVI|DUI defense ATTORNEY

 OVI is the current acronym under Ohio law for drunk driving.
-Over the years it has been known as OMVI, DWI, and DUI.
+OVI was previously known as OMVI, DWI, and DUI.
 It has always been 4511.19 under Ohio law.
 These definitions have followed the legal trend of the OVI definition becoming increasingly broad and OVI penalties becoming increasingly severe.
-Despite Franklin County having more OVI arrests than all other Ohio Counties, Franklin County police are dedicating more time and resources to OVI enforcement.